 'Homespun Philosophy' does not have an aura associated with Great Thinkers even if can be about Universals.
-It has no iconic champion in literature such as it has in sculpture where Rodin's 'The Thinker' is portrayed as deep in thought.
-Philosophy - with a capital 'P' - is in an Ivory Tower, its academic drawbridge raised to prevent most seekers after its truths crossing the moat to its higher learning.
-The subject's very intellectuality may distract from it being understood by everyman.
-Eternal verities surely do not cower in the tresses of hair-splitters or necessitate souped up cerebral power to navigate the labyrinth that we erect around them.
+It has no iconic champion in literature as in sculpture where Rodin's 'The Thinker' is portrayed as deep in thought.
+Philosophy - with a capital 'P' - is in a Tower of Ivory, its academic drawbridge raised to prevent most seekers after its truths crossing the moat to its higher learning.
+The subject's very intellectuality may distract from its being understood by everyman.
+Eternal verities surely do not cower in the tresses of hair-spitters or need souped up cerebral power to pierce through the labyrinth that we erect around them.

 Philosophy in an academic sense has its fashionistas.
 Philosophy is a canon and for all its internal disputation, and for all the degree to which it may prompt reflection, does not put a premium on the creativity of a student.
-It does not grant free rein for the experimental thinking of an inspired and original amateur.
+It does not grant a free rein for the experimental thinking of an inspired and original amateur.
 Psychotherapists of various stripes, multiplying as never before, deal with mental malaises but rarely zero in on normal emotions short of outright trauma as needing their nostrums or honeyed words.
-One might deduce trom their professional rationales that emotion merely recollected in tranguillity is no big deal, one might suppose from their professional rationales.
+Emotion merely recollected in tranquillity is no big deal, one might suppose from their professional rationales.
 Life coaches can get you where you want to go and where you want to go tends to concern this life.
 Many people's fascination with what matters in this world is topped up by their daily fix of the news of the day.
 Newsfeeds add little edifying value to deep understandings save for a stock of facts, many soon forgotten.
-The last time the Ideas Men hit the headlines - as opposed to honourable exceptions in many TV programmes - was when Bertrand Russell led a CND protest demonstration.
+The last time the Ideas Men hit the headlines - as opposed to honourable exceptions in many TV programmes - was when Bertrand Russell led a CND protest demo.
 TV Programmes like Mastermind or Brain of Britain exemplify how a title can conceal the truth about the content.
 True, 'A Memory Game' doesn't trip off the tongue with a PR ring to pull in the viewers.

-Questions about why we are here can tend to slither down to a B-list of posers in Anglo-Saxon culture, way down the pecking order of priorities over which to mull unless one is orientally orientated or a professional Philosopher.
+Questions about why we're here can tend to slither down to a B-list of posers in Anglo-Saxon culture, way down the pecking order of priorities over which to mull unless one is orientally orientated or a professional Philosopher.
 That said people do tend to have a view.
 Deep down, most of us ARE wondering about many of the deeper questions - but not always in a context that relates to fundamental questions about life.
 We don't always put some of the big questions directly to ourselves and find answers without realising their application to fundamentals.
 We absorb a truth perhaps in a subconscious way.